emberjs/rfcs/text/0432-contextual-helpers.md

 avoid the conflict.
 With proper linting, this could be quite easily avoided altogether.

-With _implicit_ global bindings, this problem is might more difficult to spot and reason about.
+With _implicit_ global bindings, this problem is much more difficult to spot and reason about.
 There is also no quick way out, other than to rename the global component, helper or modifer which could be difficult or not an option at all for addon authors trying to maintain compatibility.
 To truly resolve